argocon22Workshop/ArgoCDRollouts/docs/exercise-101/exercise1.md

 ### ArgoCD Setup

-In this exercise we will install Argo CD and login in the UI.
+In this exercise we will install Argo CD and login to the UI.

 #### Install Argo CD